 (Image courtesy of BDA Architecture)

-Clients in your waiting room are a captive audience for reading materials, videos, electronic presentations, and other media to educate them about pet care and incentivize them to book a repeat appointment.
-So, use your waiting room to your full advantage.
+Clients in your waiting room are an important part of veterinary marketing strategies because they’re a captive audience for reading materials, videos, electronic presentations, and other media to educate them about pet care and incentivize them to book a repeat appointment.
+So, use your waiting room to your full veterinary marketing advantage.

 During tick season, for example, set educational handouts on tables and place tick prevention posters on your walls and inside exterior-facing windows, and focus on immediately grabbing the attention of pet owners.